srtfisher/CodeIgniter-Remap/README.md

 # CodeIgniter Remap
-We want to make using CodeIgniter even similar.
+By [@srtfisher](http://twitter.com/srtfisher) - We want to make using CodeIgniter even similar.
 Sometimes, you can't use a method name because of PHP's own limitations.
 Or you're updating something via POST and it get's messy code with other GET methods.
 If this has happened to you, we're here to help.

 We support CodeIgniter >= 2.0 and PHP 5.3